bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/setup.md

 ## STEP 3 OF 3: Changing the admin password

-After you sign in as admin, you\'ll see the following page:
+After you sign in as admin, you'll see the following page:

 ![](https://cdn.bigprof.com/appgini-desktop/help/setup-5.png)